 Let's start the page with a popular recipe using Earl Grey Tea.
 It's called a London Fog.
+Think of it like a Tea Latte.
 Our Earl Grey Tea makes a fabulous version of this.
 This is a very popular brunch beverage and the recipe is very easy to make too!

 This is for 2 servings, but you can increase measurements as you like.
-Cut back on sugar and vanilla as you see fit.
+Vary sugar and vanilla measurements to your tastes.
+(I believe using the new Swerve Brand "brown sugar" substitute will work with this for a low sugar recipe)

 Yield: 2 cups